We have many perfect destinations for your adventure travel, whatever your needs

 We often have multiple itineraries so please check to see which itinerary is suitable for you, by selecting the relevant tab.

 Take an overnight flight to Beijing.
-Arrive in Beijing and transfer to your hotel.
+Arrive in Beijing Arrive in Beijing and make your way to your joining hotel.
 This afternoon you have time to relax and meet the other members of your group before perhaps heading out to enjoy the first of many superb Chinese meals.

 Beijing Rainbow Hotel – 2 nights